 The magnificent, and justly famous, huge, green cathedral redwoods are photographed endlessly.
-On this page I've chosen to show the second and third growth trees in and around Berkeley, CA, my home base.
-Above are trees in the Regional Parks Botanic Garden, planted in 1941.
+On this page I've chosen to show young and second and third growth trees in and around Berkeley, California, my home base.
+Above trees are in the Regional Parks Botanic Garden, and were planted in 1941.

 Coast redwood grows in a narrow belt of coastal California, extending north into southwest Oregon.
 However it does not grow right to the ocean as it is intolerant of windy conditions and salt spray.
 In Prairie Creek Redwoods State Park, I noticed that Sitka spruce replaced redwood close to the coast, and in stunted form, right down into the dunes.